 - Add your favorite toppings and return the pizza to the oven.
 Bake for about another 10 minutes, or until the cheese melts and toppings are cooked.

-More Low Carb Pizza Recipes in our Collection!
+More Low Carb Pizza Recipes in our Collection and other popular recipes:

 Check out this cool low carb lasagna made with zucchini.
 No pasta, just fresh and healthy zucchini slices!